6. Publishing the subgraphs with Rover

 The New Graph button in Studio

-3. We'll give our graph a descriptive title, keep the default settings for Graph Architecture as "", then click Next.
+3. We'll give our a descriptive title, keep the default settings for Graph Architecture as "", then click Next.

 studio.apollographql.com